darshjasani/Website-Login-Page/README.md

 It is just a simple login page for a website.

-U can use it as well
+U can use it as well in your project.